 Make sure your cruise packing list includes a lightweight bag for your book, sun protection, wallet, camera, phone and a foldable dry bag tucked inside.
 When you're done swimming, you can stow your swimwear away in the dry bag without getting the rest of your items wet.

-When trying to figure out what to wear on a cruise, it's important to plan ahead and know what your must-dos are for your cruise vacation.
+When planning outfits for a cruise vacation, it's important to plan ahead and know what your must-dos are.
 For long days jam-packed with historical and natural sights to see, pack fabrics that are breathable and comfortable.
 Linen pants and a good pair of socks and boots are invaluable for rainforest hikes, while a lightweight long-sleeve shirt and a sunhat with a drawstring will keep you covered when visiting ancient ruins.
 If you're packing outfits for a cruise destination in a warm climate, bring something that can be worn over a swimsuit, so you're always ready to take a dip in hidden cenotes.

 When it's time to hit the town at night, add some accessories to soften this look like dainty jewelry, colorful slip-on shoes, a Panama hat and a handbag.